JinyanSu1/Cliper-aaai/readme.md

 </details>

-The final dataset for training the classifier is stored in: `./data/Train_classifier/processed/top1`
+The final dataset for training the classifier is stored in: `classifier/data/processed/top1`

-### Scripts and Reproducibility

-#### Generate Training Data
-We provide a bash script for Steps 1 and 2 in `./scripts/generate_training_data.sh`.

 #### Reproduce the Reward Matrix
 To reproduce the reward matrix, run: